Resolving cosmic star formation histories of present-day bulges, disks, and spheroids with ProFuse: Comparing classification schemes

-The overlap between spheroid and ellipticals in both relevant schemes is substantial (with bijective agreement values of 17.4\% and 15.8\% respectively), which is to be expected.
-Of interest though, is that our spheroidal population present a bimodality in both stellar mass and colour, which is contrasted to both visual elliptical classes that tend to only include high-mass, red galaxies.
-We find that when compared with the \Hubble classes, the majority of these low-mass, blue spheroids are either labelled as \texttt{LBS} (little blue spheroid) galaxies, or \texttt{Sd-Irr} galaxies.
+There is overlap between \textsc{ProFuse} spheroids and \SB spheroids, DR4 ellipticals and \Hubble ellipticals (with bijective agreement values of 16.1\%, 19.1\% and 17.7\% respectively), which is to be expected.
+The fact that the bijective agreements are so much lower than those of the pure disk populations, suggest that classifying non-disk single-component systems is much more prone to classification uncertainty.
+Both our \textsc{ProFuse} and \SB spheroidal populations span the full range of both stellar mass and colour, which is contrasted to both visual elliptical classes that tend to only include high-mass, red galaxies.
+This is an indication thst colour what a much more influential factor in the classification of galaxies according to the \DR4 and \Hubble schemes, unlike the structural-only schemes presented in this paper.

+We find that when comparing \textsc{ProFuse} and \SB spheroids with the \Hubble classes, the majority of these low-mass, blue spheroids are either labelled as \texttt{LBS} (little blue spheroid) galaxies, or a small number of \texttt{Sd-Irr} galaxies.
+When compared with the \DR4 classes, the low-mass blue spheroids are instead classified as \texttt{dBD} sources, which are regarded as two-component, but without a typical, compact bulge.
 This shows that our definition of spheroidal is a much broader class than simply the elliptical class.
-For this reason it is important not to use the ``Elliptical" label for our spheroidal class.
+For this reason it is important not to use the ``Elliptical" label for our spheroid class.